2d0or/2d0or/README.md

 - 👋 Hi, I’m @2d0or
-- 👀 When I'm not ocding I'm: snowboarding and doing astrophotography
+- 👀 When I'm not coding I'm: snowboarding and doing astrophotography
 - 🌱 I’m currently learning python
 - 📫 How to reach me?
 Instagram: @cazacu_tudor